chenone2316/Reverse-Shell-in-Python/README.md

 # Reverse-Shell-in-Python
+### if you like this code fork and star it, don't just download it.
 #What are shells?

   >Shell can simply be described as a piece of code or program which can be used to gain code or command execution on a device (like servers, mobile phones, etc.